2 key UK Cabinet ministers quit Boris Johnson's government

 Sunak said “the public rightly expect government to be conducted properly, competently and seriously. ”

-“I recognize this may be my last ministerial job, but I believe these standards are worth fighting for and that is why I am resigning.”
+“I recognize this may be my last ministerial job, but I believe these standards are worth fighting for and that is why I am resigning," he added.

+Both Sunak and Javid have been seen as possible leadership contenders within the Conservative Party if Johnson is forced out.
+Their departures were a huge blow to the prime minister, because both were in charge of two of the biggest issues facing Britain right now — the cost of living crisis and the aftermath of the coronavirus pandemic.

-Johnson has been hit by allegations he failed to come clean about a lawmaker who was appointed to a senior position despite claims of sexual misconduct.
+The latest scandal saw Johnson hit by allegations he failed to come clean about a lawmaker who was appointed to a senior position despite claims of sexual misconduct.

 Johnson has faced pressure to explain what he knew about previous misconduct allegations against lawmaker Chris Pincher, who resigned as deputy chief whip Thursday amid complaints that he groped two men at a private club.

-Minutes before the resignations of Javid and Sunak were announced, Johnson said Pincher should have been fired from the government after a previous 2019 incident.
+Minutes before the resignations of Javid and Sunak were announced, Johnson told reporters that Pincher should have been fired from the government after a previous 2019 incident.

-Asked if it was an error to appoint Pincher to the government, Johnson: “I think it was a mistake and I apologize for it.
+Asked if it was an error to appoint Pincher to the government, Johnson said “I think it was a mistake and I apologize for it.
 In hindsight it was the wrong thing to do."

+“I apologize to everybody who has been badly affected by it.
+I want to make absolutely clear that there’s no place in this government for anybody who is predatory or who abuses their position of power," Johnson said.

 The government’s explanation shifted repeatedly over the past five days.
-Ministers initially said Johnson was not aware of any allegations when he promoted Pincher to the post in February.
+Ministers initially said Johnson wasn't aware of any allegations when he promoted Pincher to the post in February.

 On Monday, a spokesman said Johnson knew of sexual misconduct allegations that were “either resolved or did not progress to a formal complaint.”

-That account did not sit well with Simon McDonald, the most senior civil servant at the U.K. Foreign Office from 2015 to 2020.
+That account didn't sit well with Simon McDonald, the most senior civil servant at the U.K. Foreign Office from 2015 to 2020.
 In a highly unusual move, he said Tuesday that the prime minister’s office still wasn’t telling the truth.

 McDonald said in a letter to the parliamentary commissioner for standards that he received complaints about Pincher’s behavior in the summer of 2019, shortly after Pincher became a Foreign Office minister.
 An investigation upheld the complaint, and Pincher apologized for his actions, McDonald said.